jax-ml/jax/docs/beginner_guide.rst

 Tutorials
 ---------
-If you're ready to explore JAX more deeply, the JAX 101 tutorial goes into much more detail:
+If you're ready to explore JAX more deeply, the JAX tutorials go into much more detail:

 .. toctree::
    :maxdepth: 2

-   jax-101/index
+   tutorials

 If you prefer a video introduction here is one from JAX contributor Jake VanderPlas: